 What Are the Types of Online Advertising?

 There are millions of new ads launched each day online throughout the world.
-From reading a blog you follow, scrolling through social media or enjoying a YouTube video – you are likely to see plenty of ads.
+From reading a blog you follow, scrolling through social media or enjoying a YouTube video, you will likely see plenty of ads.

 Before social media, online advertising was much more restricted.
 This kept marketers limited to pinpointing a small pool of websites or networks.
 While this was good in its day, now ads are far more versatile and effective.